MichalKuk10/stock-take-app/README.txt

-Stock Take app for counting inventory in car-store.
+Stock-Take app for counting current inventory in Car-store.

-Take stock in the browser by adding  car's ID.

 You can also do bulk updates of your inventory by searching for a product and manually entering the quantity.